Modeling Day-Long ECG Signals to Predict Heart Failure Risk with Explainable AI: Discussion

 \section{Discussion}

 The main contribution of this research lies in the modeling of continuous 24-hour ECG recordings for HF risk prediction.
-To our knowledge, no previous work has explored the feasibility of predicting the risk of HF at 5-year from raw ECG data.
-Furthermore, although earlier studies have developed DL models using 12-lead ECG as input for risk prediction tasks~\cite{Biton2021AtrialLearning, Khurshid2022ECG-BasedFibrillation, Prifti2021DeepSyndrome, Hughes2023ADisease}, none have used 24-hour raw ECG recordings for such tasks.
-Using the full 24-hour data, it is possible to capture temporal task-associated patterns that may be missed in shorter ECG recordings, and may improve prediction performance.
+To our knowledge, no previous work has explored the feasibility of predicting 5-year HF risk directly from raw ECG data.
+Although earlier studies have developed DL models using short 12-lead ECG recordings for cardiovascular risk prediction tasks~\cite{Biton2021AtrialLearning, Khurshid2022ECG-BasedFibrillation, Prifti2021DeepSyndrome, Hughes2023ADisease}, none have leveraged continuous 24-hour raw ECG recordings for this purpose.
+By using the full 24-hour signal, it is possible to capture temporal patterns that may be missed in shorter recordings, potentially improving prediction performance.

 The 2022 AHA/ACC/HFSA guidelines~\cite{Heidenreich20222022Guidelines} recommended the use of risk scores to screen patients at high risk of developing HF.
 Among these, PCP-HF~\cite{Khan201910-YearPopulation} (2019) was highlighted as the most recent score, allowing evaluation of patient risk for HF over a 10-year period, with performance ranging from $0.74$ to $0.87$~\cite{Khan201910-YearPopulation} and $0.69$ to $0.84$~\cite{Khan2022ValidationOrganization} in race- and sex-specific models.
 Although DeepHHF was found to perform significantly (\textit{p}-value $<0.05$) better (AUROC=0.80) than PCP-HF (AUROC=0.74) on this research test set, it is important to note that the PCP-HF score was originally developed to predict the risk of HF among people aged 30-79 years without a history of cardiovascular disease.
 Alternative risk prediction scores for HF exist for groups with a cardiovascular history~\cite{Sinha2021Risk-BasedFailure}, but have shown modest performance.